SpringTimeCode/spirojs/README.md

+# SpiroJS - Circle Graphs

-# This is code converted from Commodore 64 Basic.
-It was originally created in 1982 to use trigonometry functions to plot graphs.
-Updated to use JavaScript, Canvas, and BootStrap 5.
+This code generates circle graphs using sine and cosine trigonometry functions.
+This code uses JavaScript, Canvas, and BootStrap 5.

+This is code converted from my original 1982 Commodore 64 Basic program.